willkg/douglas/docs/dev_architecture.rst

    2. the ``renderers`` package - Douglas can handle different renderers.
-The renderer gets a list of entries to be rendered and can render them using whatever means it so desires: blosxom templates, htmltmpl templates, Cheetah templates, hard-coded RSS 2.0 markup, ...
+The renderer gets a list of entries to be rendered and can render them using whatever means it so desires: Jinja2 templates, htmltmpl templates, Cheetah templates, hard-coded RSS 2.0 markup, ...

-      Douglas comes with two renderers: blosxom and debug.
+      Douglas comes with two renderers: Jinja2 and debug.

    3. the ``cache`` package - Douglas allows for entry-level caching.
 This helps in cases where your entries are stored in a